Ralla Weralata Adarei

-Ralla Satapita Adarei (Sinhala: රැල්ලා සැතපිට ආදරෙයි/ගොඩක්ම ආදරෙයි සැතපි රැල්ලටනම්) is a 2017 Sinhalese Sri Lankan television prime-time soap opera which premiered on 2021 on Hiru TV.
+Ralla Weralata Adarei (Sinhala: රැල්ල වෙරළට ආදරෙයි is a 2017 Sinhalese Sri Lankan television prime-time soap opera which premiered on 2021 on Hiru TV.
 The series is directed and produced by Nivantha Parasara and Kasun Tharindra.
-It airs every weekday.දැන්නම් මේක තිරගත වෙලා ඉවරයි.
-Thank you!
+It airs every weekday.

 Plot

 Ralla Weralata Adarei (Love Beyond the Waves) is a Sri Lankan romance drama that explores themes of love, sacrifice, and destiny against the backdrop of the ocean.

 The story follows Sandeep, a young fisherman who dreams of a better life beyond the small coastal village where he was born.
 One fateful day, he rescues Nethmi, a wealthy girl who nearly drowns while vacationing with her family.
 Despite their different backgrounds, the two develop a deep bond that blossoms into love.

 However, their love faces many obstacles.
-Nethmi’s parents strongly oppose the relationship, arranging her engagement to a businessman, Roshan, who can provide her with a stable and luxurious life.
+Nethmi's parents strongly oppose the relationship, arranging her engagement to a businessman, Roshan, who can provide her with a stable and luxurious life.
 Meanwhile, Sandeep struggles with his own insecurities, wondering if he will ever be good enough for Nethmi.

 Determined to prove himself, Sandeep takes on a dangerous deep-sea fishing expedition, hoping to earn enough money to change his fate.
-As the stormy sea tests his resilience, Nethmi must also decide between following her heart or succumbing to her family’s wishes.
+As the stormy sea tests his resilience, Nethmi must also decide between following her heart or succumbing to her family's wishes.